ebuntel/Brainextemp/README.md

 * filtered_data: dictionary object that has the same structre as the data.
 When returned by do_gcluster filtered_data will have the same value as the data attribute.
 If filter is applied on the Gcluster object, the filtered _data object will reflect that filter.
 See Gcluster.Methods.gfilter for more details
+* global_max: the maximum value in the dataset
+* global_min: the minimal value in the dataset

 ### Methods
 Gcluster has various methods with which the user can retrieve and manipulate the Genex Cluster data.
 #### Collect